oceans aware: inform, inspire, involve

 Hydrocarbons: oil, gas and methane hydrate

 Nobody knows for certain how long global resources of oil and gas will last – particularly as it is difficult to predict future consumption trends.
-From today’s perspective, oil reserves exist equivalent to about another 50 years at current consumption levels while resources of natural gas will probably suffice to ensure supply well into the second half of the 21st century.
+From today’s perspective, oil reserves equivalent to about another 50 years at current consumption levels exist while resources of natural gas will probably suffice to ensure supply well into the second half of the 21st century.

 One resource yet to be exploited is methane hydrate, sometimes known as fire ice, which some believe will play an important role in our future energy supply.
 Deposits of methane hydrate are found in places that are gassy, wet, cold, and under pressure, such as in permafrosts or at the bottom of the sea.
 The first sample was found at the seafloor in 1979 and extraction methods have been researched ever since.
 Although methane hydrate accumulations are located in difficult environments and present numerous technical challenges, they are widely distributed: there is thought to be between 1,500 and 15,000 billion tonnes of carbon locked up in methane hydrates around the world — comparable to the 5,000 billion tonnes of carbon in all the planet’s oil, gas, and coal.
 The extraction of natural gas from methane hydrates onshore was successfully tested for the first time in 2008 by Japanese and Canadian scientists but it is still a long way from being mined on an industrial scale.
 Retrieving methane by replacing it with CO2 is now being tested, research into extraction methods is ongoing in the United States, Canada, Japan, and India.